quick-lab/SARS-CoV-2/README.md

 > [!IMPORTANT]
-> This repo has been depreciated and is no longer maintained!
+> This repo has been deprecated and is no longer maintained!
 Please use [primerschemes](https://github.com/quick-lab/primerschemes) for the latest schemes.

 # Versions